 How can you treat teeth damaged by bulimia?

-Treatment of teeth damaged by repeated exposure to stomach acid from vomiting varies from full replacement (implants) to cosmetic fixes (veneers).
+Treatment of teeth damaged by repeated exposure to stomach acid from vomiting varies.
+In severe cases, you might need full replacement like implants and in less severe cases cosmetic fixes may do.

 Can a dentist tell if you have bulimia?

 Yes.
-Your dentist will often be the first to recognize if you are suffering from an eating disorder due to the decay on the inner part of the tooth.
+Your dentist will often be the first person to recognize if you are suffering from an eating disorder due to the decay on the inner part of the tooth, as well as thinner enamel.

 How long does it take for an eating disorder to ruin your teeth?